GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/vm-serial-logs-check.md

 weight: 3
 type: docs
 description: >
-  Searches for predefined good or bad patterns in the serial logs of a GCE VM.
+  Searches for predefined good or bad patterns in the serial logs of a GCE Instance.
 ---

 **Product**: [Compute Engine](https://cloud.google.com/compute)\